 Sharing Asset Enforcement Status with Armis

 Step 1.
-Ensure that the "Share Asset Enforcement Status" is selected under the connector configuration.
+Ensure that the Share Asset Enforcement Status is selected under Required Configuration on the Edit Connector Configuration page.

 Step 2.
-Ensure that at least one asset in the Cloud Control Center has an Enforcement Status of "Enforced."
-For an asset to display "Enforced" status, it must be associated with a Policy Group that belongs to an active policy set containing at least one active policy for that Policy Group.
-Note that simulated policies do not contribute to the "Enforced" status.
+Ensure that at least one asset in the Cloud Control Center has an Enforcement Status of Enforced.
+For an asset to display Enforced status, it must be associated with a Policy Group that belongs to an active policy set containing at least one active policy for that Policy Group.
+Note that simulated policies do not contribute to the Enforced status.

-.
+Step 3.
 Log into Armis and navigate to Settings > Custom Properties.

-.
+Step 4.
 On the Custom Properties page select + Add Property.

+Step 5.
 Fill out Property Name and Data Type exactly as shown below and select Add.